Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Have you gotten calls or letters from United Collection Bureau Inc. (UCB) claiming you owe them money?
-If you're feeling confused, overwhelmed, or scared by the idea of a debt collector coming after you, you're not alone.
-Debt collectors often use very persistent, intimidating methods and messages in the hopes of collecting debt.
+If you're feeling confused or overwhelmed by the idea of a debt collector contacting you, you're not alone.
+Debt collectors often use very persistent methods and messages in the hopes of collecting debt.

-You probably have a lot going on in your life, and it may seem like the best option is to ignore calls and letters from UCB, wishing they will just go away and forget about you.
+You probably have a lot going on in your life, and it may seem like the best option is to ignore calls and letters from UCB, wishing they would just go away and forget about you.
 But the truth is, they won't, and things will only get worse for you.
-It's far better to deal with the demands from UCB right away.
+It's far better to deal with the requests from UCB right away.

-In this article, we'll discuss everything you need to know about UCB Inc, how to respond when they first contact you, and how to beat them in a debt collection lawsuit.
+In this article, we'll discuss everything you need to know about UCB, how to respond when they first contact you, and how to respond to a debt collection lawsuit and settle your debt outside of court.

 Let's get right to it.